Welcome

 In whatever way you choose to support us, no matter how big or small your gift, your contribution will play a vital role in helping to increase and protect this rare lowland heathland habitat and its endangered wildlife, to improve biodiversity and bio-abundance, and to conserve this beautiful landscape for public enjoyment and recreation, raising the quality of life and well-being in the community.

-The Ashdown Forest Centre is hosting a new exhibition of stunning photographs by local photographer Craig Payne.
-Marking the second anniversary of the publication of his celebrated book Through the Seasonsthe exhibition displays a new collection of never-before-seen photographs of Ashdown Forest captured by Craig over the last year.
+Between November 2024 and April 2025, the Ashdown Forest Centre hosted an exhibition of stunning new photographs by local photographer Craig Payne.
+Marking the second anniversary of the publication of his celebrated book Through the Seasons, the exhibition displayed a new collection of never-before-seen photographs of Ashdown Forest captured by Craig over the last year.

 Newsletter